Discrete approximations for sums of m-dependent random variables: Known results

 where

-Condition (\ref{cond}) implies that probabilities of $X_i$ depend on $n$.
+Condition (\ref{cond}) implies that $X_i$ form a triangular array and $P(X_i=k)=o(1)$, $k>1$.
 Thus, the classical case of a sequence of random variables, so typical for CLT, is completely excluded.
 Moreover, assumption $\ab{X_1}\leqslant C$ seems rather strong.
 For example, then one can not consider Poisson or geometric random variables as possible summands.

-Finally, we discuss Franken's condition.
-In \citep{Fr64}, Franken considers $S=X_1+X_2+\dots+X_n$, when $X_i$ are independent nonnegative integer valued random variables, satisfying condition: